APEC nations fracture over future of free trade

 “The trade war between the U.S. and China has amplified further the disruption to our trade and commerce.”

-Australian Prime Minister Scott Morrison followed by mounting a full-throated defence of free trade.
+Australian Prime Minister Scott Morrison followed by mounting a full-throated defense of free trade.

 “Our efforts must be about persuading and convincing our peoples again about the domestic benefits,” said Morrison.